Allogene Therapeutics Announces Oral Presentation of Phase 1 Data on ALLO-316 at the American Association of Cancer Research (AACR) Annual Meeting

 - ALLO-316 Data Also Highlight the Potential of Dagger™ Technology, a Next Generation Allogeneic Platform Designed to Control Immune Rejection of AlloCAR T Cells

-/EIN News/ -- SOUTH SAN FRANCISCO, Calif., March 14, 2023 (GLOBE NEWSWIRE) -- Allogene Therapeutics, Inc. (Nasdaq: ALLO), a clinical-stage biotechnology company pioneering the development of allogeneic CAR T (AlloCAR T™) products for cancer, today announced that it will present interim data from its Phase 1 TRAVERSE trial of ALLO-316, the Company’s first AlloCAR T candidate for solid tumors, in an oral presentation at the American Association for Cancer Research (AACR) Annual Meeting taking place in April in Orlando, Florida.
-The AACR conference presentation follows the release of preliminary ALLO-316 data reported at the Company’s R&D Showcase event in November 2022.
+SOUTH SAN FRANCISCO, Calif., March 14, 2023 (GLOBE NEWSWIRE) -- Allogene Therapeutics, Inc. ALLO, a clinical-stage biotechnology company pioneering the development of allogeneic CAR T (AlloCAR T™) products for cancer, today announced that it will present interim data from its Phase 1 TRAVERSE trial of ALLO-316, the Company's first AlloCAR T candidate for solid tumors, in an oral presentation at the American Association for Cancer Research (AACR) Annual Meeting taking place in April in Orlando, Florida.
+The AACR conference presentation follows the release of preliminary ALLO-316 data reported at the Company's R&D Showcase event in November 2022.

 "We are excited to present ALLO-316 data for the first time at a medical conference," said Zachary Roberts, M.D., Ph.D., Executive Vice President of Research & Development.
 "There is an urgent need for innovation for patients with renal cell carcinoma who have failed immune checkpoint inhibitors and targeted therapy.
 Initial data from this trial shared at our R&D Showcase in November 2022 demonstrated the potential of ALLO-316 in patients with CD70 expressing advanced or metastatic RCC, and we look forward to further exploring the potential of this AlloCAR T product candidate in RCC and potentially other CD70-expressing tumors."